lacerbi/bayescausinf-models/README.md

 The file `bisensory_log_likelihood.m` computes the log-likelihood of a dataset `data` with model parameters `params`.

+By default, `bisensory_log_likelihood` returns the log-likelihood of the entire dataset.
+The third optional parameter (`sum_flag`) can be set to `false`, in which case the function returns a vector of log-likelihoods per trial.

 ### Data

 The data are bisensory (visuo-vestibular) datasets for both localization (left/right) and unity judgement, stored in the file `bisensory_data.csv`.
 The CSV file contains 11 subjects (indexed by the first column).